Biden surveys flood damage in Kentucky, pledges more US help - NewsBreak

 Polling has consistently shown him with strong approval ratings from Kentuckians.
 But several prominent Republicans have entered the governor’s race, taking turns pounding the governor for his aggressive pandemic response and trying to tie him to Biden and rising inflation.

 Beshear comments frequently about the toll surging inflation is taking in eating at Kentuckians’ budgets.
-He avoids blaming Biden, instead pointing to the Russian invasion of Ukraine and supply chain bottlenecks as contributors to rising consumer costs.
+He has avoided blaming the president, instead pointing to the Russian invasion of Ukraine and supply chain bottlenecks as contributors to rising consumer costs.

+Schreiner reported from Frankfort, Kentucky and Megerian reported from Rehoboth Beach, Delaware.

 Comments / 0